Written by 6:21 am Business Enablement

 Company Policies and Ethics

 • Policy Issues: One of the most common employee grievances with their company is their policies.
-This includes outdated policies that no longer serve their purpose, unfair policies that do not treat all employees equally, and policies that are inconsistently applied across different teams or departments.
+This includes outdated policies that no longer serve their purpose, unfair policies that treat employees unequally, and policies that managers apply inconsistently across teams or departments.

 • Ethical Concerns: Employees may have concerns related to their company’s ethics.
 This includes fraudulent or dishonest practices, illegal activities, or other unethical behaviour that can negatively affect employees and the company’s reputation.